Ever-QN/gym-management/README.md

 -Membership management (create, update, and delete memberships) <br>
 -Customer management (create, update, and delete customer profiles) <br>
 -Staff management (create, update, and delete staff profiles) <br>
 -Billing management (Generate invoices and save them to an invoices folder, allowing for organized archiving).
-When submitting an invoice, text file will be saved to user's documents folder<br>
+When submitting an invoice, text file will be saved to the user's documents folder)<br>

 ## Usage ##